How Men and Women Love Differently

 ⚖️ How Men and Women Love Differently

-Men love through actions, especially by providing, protecting, and being loyal.
+- Men show love through action—by providing, protecting, solving, and being loyal.

 “Let all that you do be done in love.” – 1 Corinthians 16:14